 Please reach out if you have any questions or comments about the above or would like to hear more on the topic touched on during my presentation!

-Joe Mullen, Director of Technical Consultants.
+Joe Mullen, Director of Science & Professional Services.
 Holds a Ph.D. from Newcastle University in the development of computational approaches to drug repositioning, with a focus on semantic data integration and data mining.
 He has been with SciBite since 2017, initially as part of the Data Science team.

 1. [Webinar] How important is subject matter expertise in Life Sciences when using technology and artificial intelligence?